 Ideal Candidates For Cognitive Behavioral Therapy

 While cognitive behavioral therapy was first developed to treat depression, it has been found highly effective in helping people with a wide range of conditions.
 Some of the most common conditions that respond well to CBT include anxiety disorders, phobias, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), mood disorders, and substance abuse.

-What Can I Expect During Therapy?
+What To Expect During Therapy